guddushah/BI-360-project---AtliQ-Technologies/README.md

 - **Supply Chain View** - Reliability, Forecast Accuracy in a view to understand Supply Chain performance.
 - **Executive View** - Integrated view of key insights for executives.

+## Steps prior to Report Building and Publishng
+ -Creating a Project Charter incorporating the project objective, hopes & fears, success measures, stakeholders involvement, and claearing the dashboards design concepts.
+- Getting the data and importing in the MySQL environment.
+- Streamlining the process of incorporating the real-time data into Power BI by connecting with MySQL server.
+- Using Power Query for cleaning, modifying, merging tables in the databse schema
+- Employed an iterative design process, adhering to 15 established design principles to ensure the dashboards were both user-friendly and informative.
+- Worked closely with stakeholders to validate the functionality and precision of the dashboards, making enhancements based on their feedback.
+- Actively integrated suggestions and modifications from end-users to improve the dashboards' usefulness.
+- Conducted an in-depth analysis of DAX queries using DAX Studio, optimizing them for quicker data retrieval and rendering.
+- Published the dashboards to the Power BI service, providing access to pertinent teams to acquire critical business insights.

 ## Dashboard Live here
 https://app.powerbi.com/view?r=eyJrIjoiMjk0ZDQwOTctMzkzNi00ZGVmLWFmZGUtMjI3YTA1NmVmYzkwIiwidCI6Ijc5OWU3OTRjLTllYWMtNGUxZi05ZjY0LTE0ODhjYjMyMjRlNiJ9&pageName=ReportSectionacc5f42f533380d008e0